tunirdasgupta/Library-Management-System/README.md

 ## Overview

 The idea for the project came from Vivekananda Pathagar, a small neighbourhood library that I have visited since childhood.
-Over the years, I noticed that activities such as cataloguing books, tracking borrowers, and managing inventory were handled manually.
+Over the years, I noticed that activities such as cataloguing books, tracking borrowers and managing inventory were handled manually.
 This inspired me to explore how software could be used to make these processes more efficient.

-The application allows administrators to manage books and users, while members can search the catalogue, borrow and return books, and maintain personal reading notes
+The application allows administrators to manage books and users, while members can search the catalogue, borrow and return books and maintain personal reading notes

 ---

 ## Problem Statement

 Many small libraries rely on manual record-keeping systems.
-While these systems work, they can be time-consuming, difficult to manage, and prone to errors.
+While these systems work, they can be time-consuming, difficult to manage and prone to errors.

-The objective of this project was to design a software solution that could automate common library operations and provide a more organized way of managing books, users, and borrowing records.
+The objective of this project was to design a software solution that could automate common library operations and provide a more organized way of managing books, users and borrowing records.

 ---